Teezo Touchdown: 2010–2019: Career beginnings

-2020–present: Viral success, Call Me If You Get Lost Tour, fashion
+2020–present: Viral success, Call Me If You Get Lost tour, and fashion

-In July 2020, Thomas released three singles, being "Strong Friend", "Careful", and "Sucka" featuring Fred Flippstone.
+In July 2020, Thomas released three singles, "Strong Friend", "Careful", and "Sucka" featuring Fred Flippstone.
 About "Sucka", Pitchfork stated the song lacked "the ear for production, nimble flow switch-ups, or, well, talent."
 Each song was released with a music video directed by Thomas.
 In October 2020, he released the singles "Rooting For You" and "Bad Enough" featuring Thomas Lopez with accompanying music videos.
 In November 2020, he released the single "Social Cues" with an accompanying music video.

 In February 2021, he released the single "Technically" with an accompanying music video and made a guest appearance in the music video for Fousheé's song "Single AF".
 In June 2021, he featured on the song "RunItUp" with Tyler, the Creator, which Pitchfork called "unmemorable".
 In the same month, he released a series of song covers in a video titled "Coverboy2".
 The video acted as a sequel to his 2018 mixtape "Cover Boy" and included an interview with Replica Man Magazine.
 He was styled in Balenciaga for the magazine's cover shoot.

 In July 2021, he made an appearance on Kenny Beats' YouTube series "The Cave" and freestyled over an instrumental that the two created together.
-He also released his single "Mid" and began his "Rid The Mid" campaign on social media in promotion for the single.
+He also released his single "Mid" and began his "Rid the Mid" campaign on social media in promotion for the single.
 The campaign consisted of a series of Instagram skits in which he ran for mayor in the fictional city of "Midville" and detailed what he would do if elected.
 Some of his policies included making it illegal to steal someone else's lighter and making it illegal for one's barber to push back their hairline.

 In September 2021, he modeled for Marc Jacobs's Heaven collection and performed his song "I'm Just A Fan" for Moncler and Alyx's Mondo Genius event.
 In October 2021, he appeared in a commercial for Telfar's "Bag Security Program III".